Estimation of Systemic Shortfall Risk Measure using Stochastic Algorithms: Multivariate Systemic Risk Measures and Stochastic Algorithms

 Thus, the martingale convergence theorem ensures the existence of a finite random variable $M_\infty$ such that $M_n \to M_\infty~a.s.$ Kronecker's lemma then guarantees that $\frac{1}{n}\sum_{i=1}^n S_i \to 0$.
 Now, since,

 we deduce that $\Sigma_n \to \Sigma^*$.\\ The proof of \eqref{estJac} follows using the same arguments above. \end{proof} \begin{Remark}\ \begin{enumerate} \item Instead of averaging on all observations, one could modify the estimators above and average only on recent ones.
-This might improve the behaviour of these estimators. \item If we denote $V_n \vcentcolon= A_n^{-1} \Sigma_n (A_n^{-1})^\intercal$, then we obtain an approximate confidence interval for PR estimator with a confidence of $1-\alpha$ in the following form:
+This might improve the behaviour of these estimators. \item If we denote $V_n \vcentcolon= (A_n^\epsilon)^{-1} \Sigma_n ((A_n^{\epsilon})^{-1})^\intercal$, then we obtain an approximate confidence interval for PR estimator with a confidence of $1-\alpha$ in the following form:

 where $q_\alpha$ is the $1-\frac{\alpha}{2}$ quantile of a standard normal random variable.
 Note that this confidence interval has the advantage of being obtained with one simulation run.
-For RM estimators, confidence intervals could be estimated empirically. \end{enumerate} \end{Remark}
+For RM estimators, confidence intervals could be estimated empirically, however a naive approach would multiple runs of the SA algorithm. \end{enumerate} \end{Remark}